vernuntii/vernuntii/docs/configuration-file.md

     # - "MajorIndicators",
     # - "MajorIndicators" or
     # - "MajorIndicators" if any of them are not set by user
-    Base: <message-convention>
+    Base: <message-convention:string>
-    MajorIndicators: (Base.MajorIndicators if "MajorIndicators" is not set by user)
+    MajorIndicators: (inherited from "Base")
-    MinorIndicators: (Base.MinorIndicators if "MinorIndicators" is not set by user)
+    MinorIndicators: (inherited from "Base")
-    PatchIndicators: (Base.PatchIndicators if "PatchIndicators" is not set by user)
+    PatchIndicators: (inherited from "Base")
 ```

 ## Schema → `<message-indicator:string>`